 - Eight people confirmed dead, autopsies and formal identification continues today

-- Eight more thought to be on island
+- Nine missing or presumed dead, with eight thought to be on island

 - 30 in hospital - 8 in Christchurch, 7 in Middlemore Hospital, 6 in Waikato, 4 in Hutt Valley, 2 in Auckland City, 2 in Tauranga Base Hospital and 1 in Wellington

 - One injured Australian due to fly from Wellington to an Australian hospital overnight